-Blue Océan offers a multitude of sports and leisure activities: heated salt water swimming pool, surfing academy, surfcamps, skate park, circus school, horse riding, yoga and pilate classes, massage treatments, bike rental… In addition, the kid’s club occupies children around fun activities and discovery of local fauna and flora.
+Blue Océan offers a multitude of sports and leisure activities: heated salt water swimming pool, surfing academy, surfcamps, skate park, circus school, horse riding, yoga and pilate classes, massage treatments, bike rental… In addition, the kid’s club occupies children with fun activities and discovery of local fauna and flora.

 The beach is 900 m away.
 You can reach it by a bike path or via a forest path.
 You will be able to learn or improve your surf, or to relax on the huge sandy beach.